KSWE-2016-17/GitHubStatsGraphQL/README.md

 - [Android SDK](https://developer.android.com/studio/index.html)

 Next, download the sources or clone them.<br>
-The GitHub API requires you to supply an access token, which is done by creating a `secrets.properties` file in the root of the project.
-You can get a token [here](https://developer.github.com/early-access/graphql/guides/accessing-graphql/) (Follow steps 1 and 2).
+The GitHub API requires you to supply authorization (your username and password), which is done by creating a `secrets.properties` file in the root of the project.

 The contents should look like this:

 ```
-GITHUB_TOKEN=your_token
+GITHUB_USERNAME=your_username
+GITHUB_PASSWORD=your_password
 ```

 You can now import the project into `Android Studio` or build the project on the command line and install it.<br>